KhronosGroup/glTF-Blender-IO/docs/blender_docs/scene_gltf2.rst

    the resulting shader is not fully energy conservative.
    You may find some difference between Blender render, and glTF render.
    Sheen models are not fully compatible between Blender and glTF.
-   This trick about adding Velvet Shader is the most accurate approximation (better that using Sheen Principled sockets).
+   This trick about adding Sheen Shader is the most accurate approximation (better that using Sheen Principled sockets).